jerry3027/cs4641.github.io/index.md

 Some of the above parameters were default to the Bert implementation itself, while others were modified, either through trial and error or through independent research on supposedly optimal values.
 It is worth noting that, as will be discussed further, the results of this method were not as good as desired.
 This could be evidence of the fact that there is not necessarily a discernible pattern based on the input data of the final verdict of a post on the AITA subreddit, the Bert method is not suitable for this problem, or the hyperparameters have room for optimization.

-Prior to the final report, we plan to continue to alter the hyperparameters on upcoming iterations of our model to achieve more robust results, and the other methods we plan to implement will ideally achieve better results.

 Our final model reached an accuracy of approximately 63.2%.
 If we define an asshole verdict as a positive result, we achieved a precision of approximately 83.7%, and a recall of 62.4%.
 Figure 3 and 4 show the normalized and unnormalized confusion matrices from our model.

 | ![Figure 3.
 The confusion matrix for our final Bert-implemented model](./images/confusion_matrix1.png) |